omarazeez90/Faults-injecting-tool/README.md

 -Add different implementation to fog without overlaying.<br>
 -Add blur area instead of blurring the whole image.<br>
 -Add shadow on the ground fault.<br>
--create better overlay fault samples.<br>
+-Create better overlay fault samples.<br>
-simplify the code in later stage for more understanding.<br>
+-Simplifying the code in later stage for more understanding.<br>

 # Description to the files
 ### Fault.py